 • This end-to-end system enables you to manage inventory, and enables shoppers to purchase products at the micro-markets

-• Depending on the characteristics of a particular customer location, you may need to deploy a kiosk-based system (if accepting cash payments is a requirement, or the location has lots of visitors) or simply use a smartphone-app-based system (most other locations)
+• Depending on the characteristics of a particular customer location, you may need to deploy a kiosk-based system (hotels, or if the office location has lots of visitors) or simply use a smartphone-app-based system (smaller office locations)

 7. Identify your target customers